MervCodes

 Load Balancing Multiple Instances

-If you run multiple Node.js processes using PM2 or similar tools, Nginx can distribute traffic across them:
+If you're running multiple Node.js processes with PM2 (which you should be in production), Nginx can distribute traffic across them:

 upstream nodejs_backend {